ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-The Ultimate Guide to Building a Booking Platform Using Spring Boot, React, and Modern System… - <a href="https://medium.com/@bhuman.soni/the-ultimate-guide-to-building-a-booking-platform-using-spring-boot-react-and-modern-system-de398e8f3e65?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in React 19.2 – Simplified, With Examples  - <a href="https://medium.com/@ammadmughal567/whats-new-in-react-19-2-simplified-with-examples-dc9be19a4c01?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhuman Soni`**
+✍️ **posted by `Ammad Mughal`**

-<blockquote>Over the last 15 years of working with distributed systems, APIs, cloud-native applications, and performance-critical platforms, one thing…
+<blockquote>It’s been almost two months since React 19.2 rolled out, and even though it’s not a “massive breaking-changes” kind of release, it brings…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Mantine Window: Desktop‑style power for your React apps - <a href="https://medium.com/@giovambattista.fazioli/mantine-window-desktop-style-power-for-your-react-apps-7664fa60db3f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 5 Security Patterns Every React.js Developer Should Know - <a href="https://javascript.plainenglish.io/top-5-security-patterns-every-react-js-developer-should-know-2daee63b0d88?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Giovambattista Fazioli`**
+✍️ **posted by `Asjad Abrar`**

-<blockquote>Meet Mantine Window, a polished extension for Mantine UI that brings draggable, resizable, and collapsible desktop‑like windows to the…
+<blockquote>Frontend development is no longer just about beautiful UIs.
+Modern apps interact with APIs, handle sensitive data, store user tokens, and…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-How to Automatically Highlight Extracted Data in PDFs with React and PDF.js - <a href="https://medium.com/@sanmugamsanjai98/how-to-automatically-highlight-extracted-data-in-pdfs-with-react-and-pdf-js-eb6049d083a1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Devs Are Sleeping on These 4 RxJS Tricks—They Make State 5× Faster - <a href="https://medium.com/@CodersWorld99/react-devs-are-sleeping-on-these-4-rxjs-tricks-they-make-state-5-faster-36d575fba8e4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanmugam`**
+✍️ **posted by `CodersWorld`**

-<blockquote>Learn how to build a scalable, dynamic PDF highlighter in React using PDF.js for automatic field highlighting
+<blockquote>Learn how RxJS optimizes React state management, reduces re-renders, handles async logic cleanly, and boosts real-world React 19 app…
 Continue reading on Medium »</blockquote>

 <h3>4.
-My Internship Journey at Meeedly: A Transformational Chapter in My Life - <a href="https://medium.com/@sravanichinnu0717/my-internship-journey-at-meeedly-a-transformational-chapter-in-my-life-ab19dc692769?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Demystifying JavaScript Closures: From “Huh?” to “Aha!” - <a href="https://medium.com/@tripathilakshya19/demystifying-javascript-closures-from-huh-to-aha-7385780c8b74?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sravani Mamidi`**
+✍️ **posted by `Tripathilakshya`**

-<blockquote>A New Beginning Filled With Hope
+<blockquote>You look at the study guide, see the word “Closures,” and your brain freezes.
 Continue reading on Medium »</blockquote>

 <h3>5.
-React 19.2 — A Practical Update That Finally Fixes Real UI Pain Points - <a href="https://medium.com/@vijaykumarsadhu/react-19-2-a-practical-update-that-finally-fixes-real-ui-pain-points-0f5a38f5d708?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering JavaScript Error Handling: The Unsung Hero of Robust Apps - <a href="https://javascript.plainenglish.io/mastering-javascript-error-handling-the-unsung-hero-of-robust-apps-8758d3755000?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vijay Sadhu`**
+✍️ **posted by `Nesan`**

-<blockquote>I’ve been building with React for 7+ years now — long enough to remember juggling class lifecycle methods, fighting useEffect, and writing…
+<blockquote>Because your app deserves fewer crashes — and you deserve more sleep.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-3 Shocking Reasons Your React State Is Overengineered—And Why RxJS Is the Faster, Cleaner Fix - <a href="https://medium.com/@CodersWorld99/3-shocking-reasons-your-react-state-is-overengineered-and-why-rxjs-is-the-faster-cleaner-fix-3ec99e70173b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Comparing the Best React Challenge Platforms in 2025 - <a href="https://medium.com/@carlosor_53558/comparing-the-best-react-challenge-platforms-in-2025-f0e3430ca78e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodersWorld`**
+✍️ **posted by `Carlosor`**

-<blockquote>A revealing breakdown of how traditional React state management creates hidden complexity—and how RxJS delivers a faster, more scalable…
+<blockquote>As React developers, we often struggle to find platforms that let us practice real-world challenges in a realistic environment.
+I’ve…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Partial, Pick, Records and more… These ReactJS types accelerate your Code Quality - <a href="https://dozerex-codes.medium.com/partial-pick-records-and-more-these-reactjs-types-accelerate-your-code-quality-a3b177bf5b49?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dozerex`**

+<blockquote>Make it more TypeScript & not TypeSh*t after this one
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-The Death of Traditional Front-End Development: The Rise of Meta-Frameworks - <a href="https://medium.com/@bizkeysolution/the-death-of-traditional-front-end-development-the-rise-of-meta-frameworks-7fdbc5a7578c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Lotus Cloud Solved a Critical Next.js 16 + Firebase Deployment Failure - <a href="https://drdasari.medium.com/how-lotus-cloud-solved-a-critical-next-js-16-firebase-deployment-failure-e3e8de25678b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Biz Key Solution`**
+✍️ **posted by `Dr. Veera B Dasari, PhD., PMP.`**

-<blockquote>For over a decade, the web relied on a simple development path:
- HTML → CSS → JS → React/Vue → Browser-side rendering.
- It worked.
-It…
+<blockquote>A Complete Engineering Breakdown & Production Fix — by Dr. Veera B. Dasari, PhD, PMP
 Continue reading on Medium »</blockquote>

 <h3>2.
-Key Differences Explained-Next.js vs TanStack-Almas Web Consulting - <a href="https://medium.com/@almaswebconsulting/key-differences-explained-next-js-vs-tanstack-almas-web-consulting-4523949716f8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Client Side vs Server Side in Next.js: A Practical Guide for Real-World Projects - <a href="https://medium.com/@abhibhatia9582/client-side-vs-server-side-in-next-js-a-practical-guide-for-real-world-projects-86e12e364e67?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ALMAS`**
+✍️ **posted by `Abhishek Bhatia`**

-<blockquote>Choosing an appropriate framework is crucial when building a React-based app.
-Next.js and TanStack are two prominent names in the React…
+<blockquote>When I started working with Next.js, one thing became very clear: understanding what runs on the client and what runs on the server…
 Continue reading on Medium »</blockquote>

-<h3>3.
-Next.js 16 + Tailwind CSS: Building a Responsive Site with the Latest Stack - <a href="https://medium.com/@mernstackdevbykevin/next-js-16-tailwind-css-building-a-responsive-site-with-the-latest-stack-bd0df3514465?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. ‍⏩ Building a FastAPI User Management System with MongoDB - <a href="https://medium.com/@subashnatrayan28/building-a-fastapi-user-management-system-with-mongodb-9152541d7b68?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - MERN Stack Developer`**
+✍️ **posted by `Subash Natrayan R M`**

-<blockquote>The Web Framework Duo That Changed Everything — Here’s Why Everyone’s Switching
+<blockquote>Instead of just talking theory, let’s actually create something practical — a full User Management CRUD system.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Build a Custom AI Chat Application with Next.js - <a href="https://medium.com/@nakiboddin.saiyad/how-to-build-a-custom-ai-chat-application-with-next-js-3f4f411b5c2e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10+ Top Tailwind CSS & Next.js Black Friday Deals for 2025 - <a href="https://medium.com/@vinishbhaskar/top-tailwind-css-next-js-black-friday-deals-de76dd34981c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nakiboddin Saiyad`**
+✍️ **posted by `Vinish Bhaskar`**

-<blockquote>Building a custom AI chat application with Next.js becomes much easier when working with experienced AI Next.js developers and leveraging…
+<blockquote>Look… Black Friday 2025 is here, and if you’re a developer working with Tailwind CSS or Next.js, you’re about to save a ridiculous amount…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Claude CLI: Image Recognition Workflow for UX Engineers - <a href="https://medium.com/@porter.nicholas/claude-cli-image-recognition-workflow-for-ux-engineers-6931144988a7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. เพิ่มความปลอดภัยด้วย Two-Factor Authentication (2FA) บน Next.js + Amazon Cognito - <a href="https://medium.com/palo-it-thailand/%E0%B9%80%E0%B8%9E%E0%B8%B4%E0%B9%88%E0%B8%A1%E0%B8%84%E0%B8%A7%E0%B8%B2%E0%B8%A1%E0%B8%9B%E0%B8%A5%E0%B8%AD%E0%B8%94%E0%B8%A0%E0%B8%B1%E0%B8%A2%E0%B8%94%E0%B9%89%E0%B8%A7%E0%B8%A2-two-factor-authentication-2fa-%E0%B8%9A%E0%B8%99-next-js-amazon-cognito-17f503b75cd6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nick Porter`**
+✍️ **posted by `Vatcharat R.`**

-<blockquote>I have been writing a NextJS app for 5 months now and trying to craft a more friction free workflow as I build new features and improve or…
+<blockquote>บทความนี้จะพาทำ 2FA แบบใช้แอป Authenticator (TOTP) บน Next.js + Amazon Cognito ครับ สามารถใช้กับ Google Authenticator, Microsoft…
-Continue reading on Medium »</blockquote>
+Continue reading on PALO IT THAILAND »</blockquote>

 <h3>6.
-TanStack Query vs RTK Query vs SWR: Which React Data Fetching Library Should You Choose in 2025? - <a href="https://medium.com/better-dev-nextjs-react/tanstack-query-vs-rtk-query-vs-swr-which-react-data-fetching-library-should-you-choose-in-2025-4ec22c082f9f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**

-<blockquote>Deep comparison of TanStack Query, RTK Query, and SWR with actual performance metrics, DevTools analysis, and real-world use cases.
-Continue reading on Better Dev — NextJs/React »</blockquote>

-<h3>7.
-How to Connect an API in Next.js (Even If You’re a Beginner) - <a href="https://meetpan1048.medium.com/how-to-connect-an-api-in-next-js-even-if-youre-a-beginner-4669557e633c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Add Sitemap and Robots.txt to Your Next.js App for Better SEO - <a href="https://meetpan1048.medium.com/how-to-add-sitemap-and-robots-txt-to-your-next-js-app-for-better-seo-dab524536e83?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Meet`**

-<blockquote>Let’s face it: if you’re new to web development, the idea of working with APIs can be intimidating.
-You hear the term thrown around…
+<blockquote>As a developer, you’ve probably heard the term SEO thrown around a lot, especially if you’re building a website or web app.
+Whether you’re…
 Continue reading on Medium »</blockquote>

+<h3>7.
+How I Built an Online Image Merger in 3 Days Using Next.js and ChatGPT Codex - <a href="https://medium.com/@oricklionel.97/how-i-built-an-online-image-merger-in-3-days-using-next-js-and-chatgpt-codex-e81b6a3a64fc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rick Lionel`**

+<blockquote>A few weeks ago, I was trying to apply for GitHub Copilot Pro through the education pack.
+I really enjoy using VS Code, and Copilot’s code…
+Continue reading on Medium »</blockquote>

+<h3>8.
+How to Set Up Google Analytics with Google Tag Manager in Next.js 15 (in 2025) - <a href="https://medium.com/@thomasaugot/how-to-set-up-google-analytics-with-google-tag-manager-in-next-js-15-in-2025-dedfcaee875a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Thomas Augot`**

+<blockquote>Even though a quick tour on tutorials to learn basics of Google Analytics and Tags Manager can get you sorted (I give you some links later…
+Continue reading on Medium »</blockquote>

+<h3>9.
+Building a Collaborative Linear Style App with Next.js, Tiptap, and Velt - <a href="https://javascript.plainenglish.io/building-a-collaborative-linear-style-app-with-next-js-tiptap-and-velt-9b8aa373372d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mr. Ånand`**

+<blockquote>Let’s build a Linear-inspired collaborative app in days instead of months
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>